isomerpages/imda-disg/_about-disg/Who are We.md

 workforce.

 #### EnterpriseSG
-ESG is the government agency championing enterprise development.
+EnterpriseSG is the government agency championing enterprise development.
 They work with committed companies to build capabilities, innovate and internationalise.
 They also support the growth of Singapore as a hub for global trading and startups.
 As the national standards and